Music – Choral and Chant

 Current members… ASSEMBLE!

-The choir is a group of talented and enthusiastic members singing primarily 4-part choral arrangements of liturgical music.
+The choir and chant group consists of talented and enthusiastic members.
+The choir sings primarily 4-part choral arrangements of liturgical music.
 Music by composers such as Kevin Lawrence, Anna Gallos, Michael Petrovich, Frank Desby, Vassilis Hadzinicolau, Nick Maragos, John Revezoulis, and others.
+The chant group sings traditional byzantine melodies with ison.

-Our choir members serve the entire congregation with their talents by giving back the gift God has given them.
-We want to maintain and continually develop a spiritual and stellar choral sound for our St. Mary’s congregation.
-This depends on the prayerful, whole hearted participation of our members who have made a commitment to the choir.
+Our singers serve the entire congregation with their talents by giving back the gift God has given them.
+We want to maintain and continually develop a spiritual and stellar sound for our St. Mary’s congregation.
+This depends on the prayerful, whole hearted participation of our members who have made a commitment to St Mary’s.

 It is such a privilege to sing and chant the amazing texts and melodies of our Liturgies & Sacraments.